 Most of our projects involve materials synthesis via soft chemistry; mechanistic investigations based on electrochemistry, surface and interface science; and the fabrication of thin films and electronic devices.
 The Lab currently studies new ways to engineering novel materials, especially ionic hydrogels, polymer composites, and MXenes.
 Projects that we are currently executing or are interested to pursue include ionic hydrogels as mixed ionic-electron transport soft materials, artificial mechanoreceptors, chemoreceptors, and convergent architectures for battery-capacitor devices.

 Openings (view details):

-- PhD student applicants: Although the deadline is Dec 1, recommend application by Nov 20.
+- PhD student applicants: Dec 1 deadline yearly, but recommend full online application by mid Nov.

 Department of Materials Science and Engineering, City University of Hong Kong

 Hong Kong Centre for Cerebro-Cardiovascular Health Engineering